-Assisted reproduction (ART), also known as medically assisted procreation (MAP), is a set of clinical and biological practices enabling a heterosexual couple or an unmarried woman to conceive a child.
-This article explores the different techniques available, the steps involved in the PMA as well as the implications for the people concerned.
+Assisted reproduction (ART), also known as medically assisted procreation (MAP), is a set of clinical and biological practices that enable a heterosexual couple or an unmarried woman to conceive a child.
+This article explores the different techniques available, the stages in the MAP process and the implications for those concerned.

 There are several methods of medically assisted procreation, each adapted to specific situations.
 Here are some of the most commonly used: